Basis of Presentation and Summary of Significant Accounting Policies (Policies) |

 Income Taxes

 The Company records a provision for income taxes for the anticipated tax of its reported results of operations using the asset and liability method.
 Under this method, deferred income taxes are recognized by applying the enacted tax rates expected to be in effect in future years to the differences between financial statement carrying amounts of existing assets and liabilities and their respective tax bases as well as net operating losses and tax credit carryforwards.
 The measurement of deferred tax assets is reduced by a valuation allowance when it is more likely than not that some portion of the deferred tax assets will not be realized.
+The Company does not recognize certain tax benefits from uncertain tax positions within the provision for income taxes.
+A tax benefit is recognized only if it is more likely than not that the tax position will be sustained on examination by taxing authorities based on the technical merits of the position.
+For such positions, the largest benefit that has a greater than 50% likelihood of being realized upon settlement is recognized in the condensed consolidated financial statements.
+Where applicable, interest and penalties are recognized in income tax expense.

 Net loss per share